Increase the power of your research data

-Personality questionnaires can be time-consuming, expensive and boring to administer.
+Personality questionnaires can be time-consuming, expensive and tedious to administer.
 Our API helps you reliably and transparently collect information on psychological characteristics without inconveniencing your participants.
 (This is especially important for large online studies.)
-Given that our predictions are based on actual behaviour, many of the biases of self-reports can also be significantly diminished by using Apply Magic Sauce in your study (Kosinski, Matz, Gosling, Popov, Stilwell, 2015).
+Given that our predictions are based on actual behaviour, many of the biases of self-reports can also be significantly diminished by using Apply Magic Sauce in your study (Kosinski, Matz, Gosling, Popov, Stillwell, 2015).

 Accurate prediction published in PNAS

 Our model is based on the myPersonality dataset of over 6 million volunteers, the world’s only ground-truth psychological database of comparable scale and detail.
 We have published our methods in the Proceedings of the National Academy of Sciences (Kosinski, Stillwell & Graepel, 2013) and proven to know you even better than your colleagues, friends, family and romantic partners!
 (Youyou Wu., Kosinski M. & Stillwell D. 2015).
 Accuracies are even higher than previously reported, as we update our data and models iteratively.

 We have collaborated and shared anonymised research data with more than 80 Universities and 150 research teams around the world to promote high-quality research into psychology, education, business, medicine, law and beyond.
 Visit www.mypersonality.org for more information on this open-source initiative, which resulted in more than 40 peer-reviewed articles between its launch in 2007 and completion in 2018.

 Academic use is limited to 1000 profiles per month by default